zilahir/R0279-3003/README.md

 The output of this script should be exactly the same as above.
 Once every testcase has passed, that means that every requirement has met in the assignment.

+# Self evalutation

+Every requirement is met whcih was set in the assignment.
+There's random data generation, and the schema as well the random data is also part of this repo.
+I'd give myself the maximum amount of points.s